 Handy hosts file editing tips

 If you’re using a Mac, head on over to the Gas Mask Google Code project page and get installing!

 This app opens up your hosts file automatically and allows you to save it by writing over the current file.
 You also have the option of saving multiple hosts files and easily switching between them.
 This way you can save a default as well as a different one to easily activate and deactive each site you’re working on.
 Simply create a new one and throw in the IP and site name using the format above.
 Select the host file you want active on the left, then click the checkbox in the toolbar to activate it.
 All set!

-On Windows you can download an app called Windows Hosts File Editor.
-Alternatively you can manually edit the file with Notepad.
-Here’s how:
+On Windows you can install an app called Windows Hosts File Editor and use that to help you edit the hosts file.

 - Open the Start Menu and search for Notepad